 If you regularly deal with heart burn, acid reflux and/or a GERD diagnosis ( and you have some other digestive stuff going on too) my new book will help.

-And it just so happens to be available for pre-order today!
+And it just so happens to be available to order today!

 [For The Canadian Amazon Page – Click Here]